MrCampbellICS4U/InfiniteLoopers/journal.md

 ## jan 3 2024
 added a `PlayerInfo` type to make sharing information about players easier
 removed the badly-designed `client.Game`, putting everything in `client.Client`
+consolidated ping and tps into one packet